 We're right between the towns of Clemson and Seneca

 We're on the North side of the road.
 We have a new sign up on the hill that was generously made by one or our clients.
 We also have a small sign on our mailbox.

 Our nearest neighbor on our Seneca side is the Assembly of God Church.
-And our nearest neighbor on our Clemson side is JC Sports which sells ski boats and has a big sign with a ski boat on top of the sign.
+And our nearest neighbor on our Clemson side is JC Sports which sells ski boats and they have big sign with a life size ski boat on top of the sign.

-Note that the veterinary hours are different from the the general office hours.
+Note that the veterinary appointment hours are slightly different from the the general office hours.